WHAT IS ACUPUNCTURE?

 PHYSIOLOGICAL EFFECTS OF ACUPUNCTURE

-Acupuncture is thought to be particularly effective in inducing the opioid peptide (endorphins, enkephalins, and dynorphins) which are closely involved with the perception of pain in the central nervous system, thereby regulating and reducing pain.
+The NIH (National Institute of Health) studies suggest that acupuncture stimulates the production of chemical transmitters between the neurons (neurotransmitters) and increases the sense of wellbeing.
+It is thought to be particularly effective in inducing the opioid peptide (endorphins, enkephalins, and dynorphins) which are closely involved with the perception of pain in the central nervous system, thereby regulating and reducing pain.

+Acupuncture is thought to affect electric energy between tissues, thereby facilitating healing by allowing transfer of nutrients to injured or affected cells.
 Another theory considers that acupuncture affects the blood concentration of triglycerides, cholesterol, and phospholipids, helping the production of healthy blood and ensuring the free flow of oxygen.

-Japanese Acupuncture only uses sterile and disposable acupuncture needles and adheres to clean needle technique in accordance with the National Acupuncture Foundation.
+Acupuncture only uses sterile and disposable acupuncture needles and adheres to clean needle technique in accordance with the National Acupuncture Foundation.

 Moxibustion is a healing technique of burning the herb called mugwort.
 It may be burned on the handle of the needle, above the skin, or on salt.
 The burning of mugwort, or more commonly known as moxa, gives warmth to the body, activating a meridian.

 Acupuncture offers a customized course of treatments and treatment plan to your physical condition and individual needs.